GuVAnj8Gv3RJ/NeosAccountDownloader/README.md

 A small tool/utility to download your Neos Account contents to your local computer.

+# Disclaimer
+While every effort is made to download everything from your account, this utility may miss or lose some data.
+Please refer to the [License](License.md) file for additional commentary.

 # FAQ

 ## How do I download this?